For the Love of Mother

 of childhood abandonment trauma, which drudges up excruciating sensations

 of inadequacy and shame that are almost impossible to tolerate.

 Punishment of the Self (compulsive, addictive reflexes or destructive,

 acting-out behavior) usually accompanies or follows this kind of

 not terribly unusual for two people with borderline traits to engage--and

 regardless of the psycho-babble you may have read elsewhere, anyone

-who's actually done any work with borderlines would know this.
-Still,
+who's done meaningful work with borderlines would be aware of that.

 pathology draws them to each other--but the mutual harm/damage that's